waterlinked/waterlinked.github.io/docs/locators/locator-s1.md

 * Flashing green light (once a second): Searching for GPS lock.
 The unit is **not ready** to dive.

-* Fixed green light: GPS lock is acheived.
+* Fixed green light: GPS lock is achieved.
 The unit is ready to dive.

 * Flashing green light (slow): GPS lock has been acheived but lost.
 The unit is ready to dive.